vuestorefront/vue-storefront/docs/guide/modules/cart.md

 - `shipping` - (object) currently selected shipping method - only when NOT using `cart.synchronize_totals` (if so, the shipping and payment's data comes from Magento2),
 - `payment` - (object) currently selected shipping method - only when NOT using `cart.synchronize_totals` (if so, the shipping and payment's data comes from Magento2),
 - `cartItems` - collection of the cart items; the item format is the same as described in [ElasticSearch Data formats](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/ElasticSearch%20data%20formats.md) - the `product` class; the only difference is that the (int) `qty` field is added
+- `isAddingToCart` - (bool) which holds whether an item is being added to cart.
+This is used to determine if the **Add to cart** button should be disabled or not

 ### Events